lenjoseph/lg_equity_research/README.md

 3. Hydrate env variables in a new .env file (variables are specified in the env.dev file, langsmith is unnecessary for terminal use)
 4. Run `python main.py` from the root of the project
-5. From a separate terminal window, execute the following curl command: curl -X POST "http://localhost:8000/research-equity" -H "Content-Type: application/json" -d '{"ticker": "TICKER", "trade_duration": "position_trade"}'
+5. From a separate terminal window, execute the following curl command: curl -X POST "http://localhost:8000/research-equity" -H "Content-Type: application/json" -d '{"ticker": "TICKER", "trade_duration": "position_trade", "trade_direction": "short"}'

 # Running in LangSmith for Observability